rajeshvkothari/oom/GIN_README_2508.md

 	  Note: 172.31.27.186 is the private IP address of CCI_REPO VM.

-      Make sure Docker is installed properly by running following command:
+      Make sure Docker is installed properly by running the following command:

       ```sh
       $ docker ps